What is the connection between awards and online reputation? This year’s Oscars offered a sneak peek into that often fraught relationship.

 Bad news can go viral in seconds, but when a screw-up is on live TV before a global audience, it’s even faster than the Internet.
 For any company, the best solution is to own it: admit the mistake, clean up the mess, and move on.

 Thirty-five years ago, Johnson & Johnson faced catastrophic news when seven people died after taking Tylenol that had been laced with cyanide.
 The company immediately recalled thirty-one million bottles from store shelves, stopped making more, and suspended advertising.
-The killer was never identified, but the company actively helped law enforcement.
+They never identified the killer, but the company actively helped law enforcement.
 In time, they re-introduced Tylenol in a new tamper-resistant package.

 Toyota, on the other hand, dropped the ball in 2010, when news broke about safety defects involving millions of their vehicles.
 Upper management issued no statements at first, and Toyota’s image suffered.
 They finally responded with a massive recall, and an investigation cleared them of most of the blame.
 They corrected the mechanical problems, re-focused their marketing on safety, and survived.
 But only their good, long-standing corporate image saved their reputation.